Gonnuru/BioDiversity_Visualization/README.md

 ## Introduction
 This is a biodiversity analysis done for the National Parks Service.
-Where analysis on data about species at various national parks is done
+Analysis on data about species at various national parks is done
 This particular project is primarily focussed on data analysis and have also answered a few questions focussed on biodiversity reservation